deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :width: 600
     :alt: figure
     :align: center

+    A illustration of an two-dimensional NMR pulse sequence leading up to the acqusition of the signal from a transition pathway.

 Here, the first spectral dimension, i.e., the Fourier transform of the transition pathway signal as a function of :math:`t_1`, derives its *average